 Seagull manufactures finished faucets and/or faucet components for

 The collections, particularly the Luxart collections, have been assembled by someone with an eye to coordinating styles but there is nothing unique or novel about the individual faucets themselves.
-The are generic Chinese designs that appear to be right out of the each manufacturer's They are neither designed by nor created expressly for Luxart.
+They are generic Chinese designs that appear to be right out of each manufacturer's They are neither designed by nor created expressly for Luxart.
 Chinese designs rarely are innovative.
 They tend to stick closely to the middle of the road and follow the pack rather than lead it.
 The goal of Chinese faucet manufacturers is to sell as many faucets as possible, which means keeping their designs well within the design mainstream to appeal to as many potential buyers as possible.
 Few design adventures take place in China.

 Finish choices are limited.
-All faucets are available in polished chrome, some in brushed nickel, and a few in oil rubbed bronze.
+All faucets are available in polished chrome, some in brushed nickel, and a few in oil-rubbed bronze.
 Some Luxart faucets are finished in polished nickel.
 Custom and specialty finishes are not available.

-The product warranty on Luxart collections meets the standards of the industry in North America.
+The product warranty on both collections meets the standards of the industry in North America.
 The customer support provided by Hajoca is vastly superior to most.
 We have been Hajoca customers for many years), and our overall impression of the company is that it is well run and on top of things.
 Our testing of the service provided after faucet sales merely confirmed our earlier judgment.

 Hajoca's replacement parts program has depth and is operated by a company that has vast experience at keeping track of small parts, so parts availability for the duration of the faucet warranty is virtually assured.
 What we do not like is that Hajoca does not publish a customer support telephone number (but we do, see above) on its website, forcing potential customers to communicate by e-mail.